LoganPaulus/Fivem-Server-Notifier/README.md

 # Fivem-Server-Notifier
-A simple script that sends a message to the server's discord server whenever your FiveM server goes online.
+Simple script that sends a message to the server's discord server whenever your FiveM server goes online.
 Here is what it look likes:
 ![serveroneline](https://user-images.githubusercontent.com/82315449/160415295-6316faad-70b6-4747-94e7-873f1b54f782.png)
 # How to set it up
 The script functions with a Webhook so no need for a bot.